BasisResearch/chirho/docs/source/design_notes/observations.rst

 Classical counterfactual formulations treat randomness as exogenous and shared across factual and counterfactual worlds.
-Pyro, however, does not expose the underlying probability space to users.
+Pyro, however, does not expose the underlying probability space to users, and the cardinality of randomness is determined by the number of batched random variables at each ``sample`` site.
 This means that the twin-world semantics above may not, in an arbitrary model, correspond directly to the classical, counterfactual formulation.
-These issues can be seen when an intervention occurs both upstream and downstream of sample sites.

-..
-    TODO: is that right?
-"These issues can be seen when an intervention occurs both upstream and downstream of sample sites."
+An arbitrary model may assign independent noise to the factual and counterfactual worlds.

 .. code:: python